DivyamSamarwal/terminal26/README.md

 ---

-## ðŸŒ Real-Time Peer-to-Peer Multiplayer
+## 🌐 Real-Time Peer-to-Peer Multiplayer

 The simulator features a serverless **WebRTC Peer-to-Peer Multiplayer System** built using PeerJS: